 In the traditional print world, when the first print run sells out, they do a second printing, or a “reprint.”
 The reprint may be identical to the first run, but it sometimes entails corrections of the sort I made for my client—small adjustments that don’t materially change the book.
 (If someone were to read both versions, they’d be hard pressed to notice the differences.)

-Even though you aren’t doing a print run in the traditional sense, if you are making minor updates—typos, diction, punctuation, grammatical issues, style choices, or minor factual changes (e.g., a changed URL)—consider it a reprint.
+Even though you aren’t doing a print run in the traditional sense, if you are making minor updates—typos, punctuation, or minor factual changes (e.g., a changed URL)—consider it a reprint.
+In this case you can keep the same ISBN and upload your files as replacements to the existing ones.

 Creating a new edition

 If you are making more than minor revisions, you’ll need to assess whether your book should be treated as a new edition.
-As a rule of thumb, Kindle Direct Publishing (KDP), Amazon’s ebook and print-on-demand service, suggests that a new edition entails a change of at least 10% of the content, but it’s still a subjective decision.
+Kindle Direct Publishing (KDP), Amazon’s ebook and print-on-demand service, suggests that a new edition entails a change of at least 10% of the content, but that’s only a guideline.

-I’ve not yet had a client request changes that warranted a new edition.
-That doesn’t mean you won’t need a new edition at some point, but it may be several years post-publication before you gather enough changes to create one.
+You may never need a second edition, or it may be several years post-publication before you gather enough changes to create one.
 For example, if in your business you continue to work with the content, you’ll likely gather more stories, develop new models, and start to articulate your ideas in new ways.
 It may become important to update your book to match how you speak about your work.

 Tips for updating your book